Gamifying Earth Science Learning

 CoRE has two games in our gamification project and we are proud to say they are both approved as an assessable and reportable tool for use in the Australian Education curriculum.

-Gamification is now running a free pilot run and already have over 60 eager schools already signed up.
+Gamification is open to all schools and already has over 58 active classes playing the games.
 If you are interested in Gamification and would like to run it at your school or know more, click below to have a chat with our Lead Suzy Urbaniak.

-Video games already create this free environment and that's why kids love them!
-Gamification leverages this and applies curriculum content to create a powerful learning tool that engages students on a level we have never seen before!
+Video games already create this free environment, and that's why kids love them!
+The Gamifying Earth Science Initiative leverages this and applies curriculum content to create a powerful learning tool that engages students on a level we have never seen before!